facebook/componentkit/_docs/14-animation.md

 ### UIKit Animations

-Engineers on iOS are used to the simple UIView implicit animations.
+Engineers on iOS are used to the simple UIView block-based animations.
 Here’s what they look like:

 {% highlight objc %}
 UIView *view = ...;